Documenting the American South Logo

 TERRY SANFORD:

 Well, good, because I don't agree with it.
-I think the Democratic party is still dominant.
+I think the Democratic Party is still dominant.
 But I think there's been a very wholesome transfer of party registration.
 I said the other day somewhere that I thought that the two-party system was a wholesome development.
 And a couple of Democrats challenged me and I said, "How can you be against the flag, motherhood, and the two-party system?"
 The only thing we don't want to allow, is we don't want to allow the other party to win very often.
 But it obviously is wholesome from two points of view.
 From the broad, objective point of view, the two parties contending with one another will give us a better government.
 From the more narrow point of view in North Carolina, it more clearly draws

 Page 25

-the lines.
-And you can work, therefore, with a better understanding of what you're going to accuse.
-In the past it's been the Sanford machine - actually, I never use that word except when I'm talking about my opponents.
-It's the Sanford organization.
-It's the . . . was the Broughton organization, the Umstead organization, the Scott organization.
 There wasn't any Democratic party except in times of those organizations coming together down to election time.
 In '60, Mr. Broughton had died, Mr. Umstead had died, Mr. Scott had died, Governor Hodges didn't have any organization.
 And we were operating without the usual structures that made a political organization in this state, our one-party system.
 And so the time was right for somebody to put together a new coalition of people, and that fell to me because I came along at that time.
 And that's what we see today.
 Not with any intense loyalty to Sanford, but people that have more or less coalesced around the concept of the kind of politics we worked at.
 And I take no particular credit for that, except that I happened to be here at the time.
-Nor do I think all the loyalty runs to me, because it was proved unknown in the '72 election.
+Nor do I think all the loyalty runs to me, because it was proved [unclear] in the '72 election.

 But is there an organization other than just personal contact and informal contact?